usc-isi-i2/kgtk/docs/install.md

 ## Installing KGTK

-!!! note
+> The following instructions install KGTK and the KGTK Jupyter Notebooks on
-    The following instructions install KGTK and the KGTK Jupyter Notebooks on Linux and MacOS systems.
+    Linux and MacOS systems.

     If you want to install KGTK on a Microsoft Windows system, please